Haryana CM inaugurates infrastructure projects in Gurugram | Law-Order

 Haryana CM inaugurates infrastructure projects in Gurugram

 Haryana Chief Minister Manohar Lal Khattar on Friday inaugurated the HUDA City Centre Metro Station underpass and flyover along with foot over bridges on Signature Tower and IFFCO Chowk intersections here.
-Ministry of Planning Rao Inderjeet Singh had during a recent function confronted the Khattar over the delay of this stadium, which is to be named after his father and the second chief minister of Haryana.
+R He also inaugurated the civic water supply to five sectors in New Gurugram.

 - Country: